.png)

 Reading

-There is a fully accessible reading area in the Reception classroom for children to access carefully selected texts to share with their peers and adults in the classroom.
-There is also a listening centre where children can enjoy listening to audiobooks.
+There is a fully accessible reading area in the Reception classroom for children to enjoy carefully selected texts to share with their peers and adults in the classroom.

 Key Stage One

 Children follow the progression within Little Wandle Letters and Sounds Revised programme with daily phonics teaching.
-Once a child has completed the phonics programme successfully in Year 2 children continue to develop their fluency and comprehension using books within our reading scheme.
+Once a child has completed the phonics programme successfully children continue to develop their fluency and comprehension using books within our reading scheme.
+An understanding of reading is taught in a range of ways, including through focused teaching sessions which enable children to deconstruct texts and through drawing on features of high quality texts used as a writing stimulus.

-Reading books are allocated using an ebook library system.
+Reading books are allocated using an ebook library system for children following the Little Wandle scheme.
 These books are phonetically matched to the child’s point in the phonic teaching sequence so that they are fully decodable by the child, when a book is allocated on the ebook library a child will have read this book in school three times with an adult.
 In addition to this, children are able to choose a reading for pleasure book from our class or school library which is to be read by an adult at home to encourage a love of reading.
+Children who have completed Phase 5 of Little Wandle are moved onto our school reading scheme to further embed their phonetic knowledge and their fluency.

 Key Stage Two

-Children take home a book matched to their reading ability and read regularly to an adult in school.
+Children take home a book matched to their reading ability and age (identified through reading age assessments) and read regularly to an adult in school.